boru-roylu/boru-roylu.github.io/_pages/about.md

   - /about.html
 ---

-I am an NLP PhD graduated from the University of Washington.
+I obtained my PhD from University of Washington.
 My advisor is Dr. <a href="https://people.ece.uw.edu/ostendorf/" >Mari Ostendorf</a>.
 I also work closely with <a href="https://nasmith.github.io/"> Noah A. Smith</a> and <a href="https://sites.google.com/site/hcheng2site/Home">Hao Cheng</a> during my PhD study.
-I am a member of <a href="https://nlp.washington.edu/">UW Natural Language Processing (NLP) Group</a>.

 My research interests focus on dialogue systems and model inference efficiency.